jonathanmagambo/otterlang/README.md

 ### Known Limitations

-1. **Module System**: Only Rust FFI imports (`use rust:crate`) are fully supported.
-General module imports from `.otter` files are not yet implemented.
+1. **Module System**: Module imports from `.otter` files are supported (both relative paths like `use ./math` and stdlib modules like `use otter:math`).
+However, complex module resolution features may have limitations.

 2. **Type System**: Type inference is limited.
-Explicit type annotations are recommended for complex code.
+Explicit type annotations are recommended for complex code, especially for generic types and function signatures.

-3. **Async/Tasks**: The task runtime is experimental.
-Not all task features are fully implemented.
+3. **Async/Tasks**: The task runtime is functional but some advanced features may be incomplete.
+Task spawning and channels are supported, but some edge cases may need refinement.

-4. **Standard Library**: Some stdlib modules may have incomplete implementations.
+4. **Standard Library**: Most stdlib modules are implemented, but some may have incomplete implementations or missing edge cases.
+Check individual module documentation for details.

 5. **Error Messages**: Error reporting is still being improved.
 Use `--dump-tokens` and `--dump-ast` for debugging.